-For the procedural requirements in connection with mass terminations see question 40.
+For the procedural requirements in connection with mass terminations see question 42.

-39 In what circumstances are employees protected from dismissal?
+41 In what circumstances are employees protected from dismissal?

 Certain groups of employees are granted protection against a dismissal.
-Among these are members of the works council, certain types of parent and members of the workforce who are registered disabled (with a reduction of the ability to work of at least 50 per cent).
+Among these are members of the works council, certain types of parent, employees carrying their compulsory military or alternative community service, apprentices, and members of the workforce who are registered disabled (with a reduction of the ability to work of at least 50 per cent).
 Mothers are protected from the start of the pregnancy until four weeks after the end of the maternity leave (if the mother does not take maternity leave, the protection is effective for at least four months after the delivery); fathers are protected when taking parental leave instead of the mother.
-The dismissal protection - in addition to special procedural requirements (see question 38) - statutorily restricts the circumstances entailing dismissal (eg, inability of the employee to render the work).
+The dismissal protection - in addition to special procedural requirements (see question 40) - statutorily restricts the circumstances entailing dismissal (eg, inability of the employee to render the work).
+In all these cases, the employer must obtain the prior consent of the labour court or local/governmental authority.